ArctosDB/documentation-wiki/_documentation/catalog.markdown

 biological individual may occur in more than one catalog.
 For example, some museums maintain one catalog for skins and another for skeletal material, or separate parts of the same individual may have been cataloged at more than one institution.
-The term “specimen” is uses synonymously with “cataloged item” throughout Arctos.
+The term "specimen" is uses synonymously with "cataloged item" throughout Arctos.

 ```